Henry (bishop of Finland): Henry's status today

 Although Henry has never been officially canonized, he has been referred to as a saint since as early as 1296 according to a papal document of the time, and continues to be called as such today as well.
 On the basis of the traditional accounts of Henry's death, his recognition as saint took place prior to the founding of the Congregation for the Causes of the Saints and the official canonization process of the Roman Catholic Church.
-Henry is currently commemorated on January 19 on the calendar of commemorations of the Evangelical Lutheran Church in America and the Evangelical Lutheran Church in Canada.
-January 19 is also Henry's name day (so-called "Heikinpäivä") in Sweden and Finland.
+Henry is currently commemorated on 19 January on the calendar of commemorations of the Evangelical Lutheran Church in America and the Evangelical Lutheran Church in Canada.
+19 January is also Henry's name day (so-called "Heikinpäivä") in Sweden and Finland.
 He continues to be remembered as a local observance in the Catholic Church of Finland, whose sole cathedral is dedicated to him.
 The cathedral was consecrated in 1860 and is headed by fr.
-Marco Pasinato.
+Jean Claude Kabeza.

 The Kirkkokari island in Lake Köyliönjärvi remains the only Catholic place of pilgrimage in Finland, with a memorial service held every year on second Sunday in June before the Midsummer festival.
 Also the medieval 140 km countryside route, the Saint Henry's Way, from Köyliö to Nousiainen has been marked all the way for people willing to walk through it.
 Association of "Ecumenical pilgrimage of St. Henry" has been organized around the event.

 Based on folk traditions about the bishop's activities, the municipalities of Nousiainen, Köyliö and Kokemäki use images from Henry's legend in their coats of arms.

 Today, Henry and his alleged murderer Lalli remain two of the best-known persons from the mediæval history of Finland.

 In modern popular culture

-The story of Henry's death on the lake is the subject of the song Köyliönjärven jäällä, by Finnish metal band Moonsorrow.
+The story of Henry's death on the lake is the subject of the song "Köyliönjärven jäällä", by Finnish metal band Moonsorrow.